 The central train station is the ending point of the 496 kilometres long railway from Oslo, managed by Norwegian State Railways.
 The second railway station in Bergen is Arna, with connections to the central train station every 30 minutes.

-Bergen Airport (BGO) has the same name as the village where it is located, Fresland.
-The largest airlines at the airport are Scandinavian Airlines, Wlderoa and Norwegian Airshuttle, offering domestic, international and intercontinental flights to over 6 million passengers per year.
+Bergen Airport (BGO) has the same name as the village - Friesland.
+The largest airlines at the airport are Scandinavian Airlines and Norwegian Air shuttle, offering domestic, international and intercontinental flights to over 6 million passengers per year.

 Frequent shuttle buses operate from Bergen Airport to the bus terminal, making stops at Bryggen and Fisketorget.
 The bus stop is outside the terminal building.
-Local bus number 23 runs from the airport to Loddefjord, Storavatnet and Sotra.
+Local bus number 23 runs to Loddefjord, Storavatnet and Sotra.

 Regular light rail service is available 12 times per hour from 05:00 until 00:00 to Bergen city centre.
 The train stop is in the basement of the southern terminal.
 The train service is the cheapest Bergen airport transfer option.